Dangandy/spec/decks.md

 **Responses**

-If the card doesn't exist, `404` status code is returned:
+If the card doesn't exist, `404` (Not found) status code is returned:

 ```json
 HTTP/1.1 404 Not Found